dcos/dcos-e2e/docs/library/source/contributing.rst

 See the :doc:`Docker backend documentation <docker-backend>` for details of what is needed for the Docker backend.
 See the :doc:`AWS backend documentation <aws-backend>` for details of what is needed for the AWS backend.

-To run the full test suite, set environment variables for DC/OS Enterprise artifact URLs:
+To run the full test suite, set environment variables for DC/OS Enterprise installer URLs:

 .. substitution-prompt:: bash